SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 * The Excel spreadsheet should as a minimum contain columns with company names and contact names (first name and last name).
 * Check that the data is up-to-date.
 For example, are postal addresses and telephone numbers correct?

-To import an Excel spreadsheet into the SuperOffice database:

 ## Import companies/contacts from an Excel file

 1. [!include[Open Import](includes/open-import.md)]